torstenstern/ps-lab-aws-cloud-ngfw/README.md

 <br/>

-## Play around with Security Profiles
+## Play around with Security Services

 115. On the CloudNGFW Console, navigate to _Rulestacks_ and click on ‘Rulestack1’